Shopify/ghostferry/master/_sources/tutorialcopydb.rst.txt

   $ cd ghostferry
   $ docker-compose up -d mysql-1 mysql-2

-Users witout docker-compose can either install it on their machine or manually setup two localhost mysql instances available at port 29291 and 29292 with FULL image row based replication.
+Users without docker-compose can either install it on their machine or manually setup two localhost MySQL instances available at port 29291 and 29292 with FULL image row based replication.

-Confirm that you can access both mysql instances with the mysql console:
+Confirm that you can access both MySQL instances with the MySQL console:

 .. code-block:: shell-session